 Obtaining a background check is often an important part of the hiring process.
 Background checks may also be useful for adoptions or for verifying that certain individuals are qualified to enter particular professions that are considered sensitive.
+So, what does an FBI background check show?

 What Is Found in an FBI Background Check?